-Examples: Do you notice any changes in the personality of your protagonist or antagonist?
+Examples: Do you notice any change in the personality of your protagonist or antagonist?
 Do you notice any emphasis on an object or minor character that might latter be important?
-Do you notice motice any emphasis on an object or minor character that might latter be important?
-Do you notice reading?
-Is there anything unusual about the book? beginning or ending?
+Do you notice any repeating patterns in the book?
+Do you notice the significance of the title in the chapter you are reading?
+It there anything unusual about the book's bearining or ending?